Subscribe To This Site

 Make the ‘Big Swap’ to Fairtrade this February

-Which is why I always think that Fairtrade Fortnight, which straddles the rump of winter and the beginning of spring, is perfectly timed.
-Taking place between 22nd February and 7th March, Fairtrade Fortnight, for those unfamiliar with the name, is a two-week celebration of fair and ethical trading.
+Taking place between the last week of February and the beginning of March, Fairtrade Fortnight, for those unfamiliar with the name, is a two-week celebration of fair and ethical trading.
 It's a chance to remind ourselves that as ethical shoppers, the items we buy, however banal and everyday, can powerfully shape the world as a better, fairer place.
-Fairtrade is of course nothing new.
-This year, the Fairtrade Foundation marked its 15th birthday and Cafédirect, the hot drinks Fairtrade pioneer, was set up three years prior to that.
-But as the UK slowly claws itself towards economic recovery, its message and mission have never been more important.

 What is Fairtrade?

-So what is Fairtrade?
 The idea is to guarantee growers or producers in developing countries a fair and stable price for their crops, which in turn ensures that they can plan ahead and make a decent living.
-But it's also about decent working conditions, environmental safeguards and reducing some of the disproportionate risks of conventional trade, which traditionally discriminates against the poorest, weakest producers.
-In a nutshell, it gives farmers and workers more control over their lives.

 Fairtrade products and certified goods